SeldonIO/seldon-core/wrappers/python/README.md

 * Run ```cd ../../seldon-core/wrappers && make build_protos``` (if not done before).

 * Run ```cd python && python wrap_model.py ../../../seldon-core-plugins/keras_mnist MnistClassifier 0.0 seldonio```.
-This will create the folder build in the keras_mnist.
+This will create the folder build in keras_mnist.
 The --base-image argument is not specified and the wrapper will use the default base image Python:2.

 * Run ```cd ../../../seldon-core-plugins/keras_mnist/build/ && make build_docker_image```.
 This will create the docker image ```seldonio/mnistclassifier:0.0``` which is ready for deployment with seldon-core.